cynricthehun/nebula/Project-Structure.md

 My philosophy is make it work first, then make it clean.
 So you will probably see lots of janky code and refactors.
-But overtime, one the project matures, I will make sure to keep it cleaner.
+But overtime, once the project matures, I will make sure to keep it clean.

 ## Project Structure